Lab Muffin Beauty Science

 J Wohlrab, Skin tolerability of transdermal patches, Expert Opin Drug Deliv 2011, 8, 939-48.

-The Formula 10.0.6 patches were provided for review, which did not affect my opinion.
+The Formula 10.0.6 patches were provided for editorial consideration, which did not affect my opinion.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially, thank you!
 For more information, see Disclosure Policy.

 Have you tried hydrocolloid bandages or acne treatment patches for pimples?
 What do you think of them?